Detection at a constant probability of false alarm (PVLT)

 println("act_Pfa_np = $act_Pfa_np")

-Since we know the noise power, classical detection theory also allows us to obtain the desired false alarm rate.
+Since we know the noise power, the classical detection theory also allows us to obtain the desired false alarm coefficient.
 The false alarm rate achieved by the CFAR detector is similar.

 release!(cfar);